-Use a rotary cutter and ruler to trim off the outside corners 1/4″ outside of your stitch line.
+Use a rotary cutter and ruler to trim the outside corners 1/4″ outside your stitch line.
 P.S.
 I love my OLFA 45mm ergonomic rotary cutter, and Amazon has a great price on a rotary cutter plus replacement blades!

 Press the seams toward the center of the colored block.